14 Top-Rated Campgrounds in Minnesota

 For those looking for more solitude, on the other side of the river from the Cedar Hill and Gooseberry Glen Campgrounds, Whitewater State Park also offers six walk-in sites averaging 500 yards from the parking area.
 These quiet campsites allow for a little more space and just as many views.

 Whitewater State Park also features winter-ready camper cabins for cross-country and snowshoe enthusiasts to enjoy in the off-season.

 Address: 19041 MN-74, Altura, Minnesota

-Easily accessed from the city of Walker, three hours north of Minneapolis, the Stony Point Campground places visitors onto the shores of Leech Lake.
-The campground is a great launching point into the surrounding Chippewa National Forest.
-The campground features 44 reservable sites all sharing access to the lake, as well as flush toilets, shower stations, and clean drinking-water spigots.
+The Stony Point Campground places visitors on the shores of Leech Lake, three hours north of Minneapolis, and easily accessible from the city of Walker.
+This campground is a great launching point into the surrounding Chippewa National Forest and has 44 reservable sites all sharing access to the lake.
+Flush toilets, shower stations, and clean drinking water spigots are also on-site.